 Like all others in the media club, Schiff lacks a full understanding of the problems within the healthcare industry, and therefore cannot provide a real solution; or else he has chosen to avoid discussing the real solutions as a way to align himself with the political agendas of the media.
 If the later possibility explains his views, then I completely understand his position.
 After all, the media serves as his main entree to the sheep gravy train; it’s how he sells his books and attracts new investors.
 He wouldn’t want to bite the hand that feeds him.

-As any real unbiased expert in this collapse will agree, the key to repositioning America back on top of the world is to restructure free trade, provide some form of universal healthcare, ban all lobbyist activities, and send hundreds if not thousands of financial executives to prison.
+The key to repositioning America back on top of the world is to restructure free trade, provide some form of universal healthcare, ban all lobbyist activities, and send hundreds if not thousands of financial executives to prison.

 Furthermore, we must close the two-way revolving door that exists between former politicians and the private sector.
 This would do well to prevent corporate favoritism.
 These things are required if America wishes to transform itself from the current pseudo-free market economy and crony capitalism into a real free market economy with real accountability.